If you’ve been told you have an anterior placenta, you’re probably wondering what it means for you and your baby.

 Regardless of where your placenta is if you reach 24 weeks and haven’t felt any fetal movements contact your midwife or doctor for advice.

-#6: Is normal delivery possible with anterior placenta?
+#6: Is normal delivery possible with the anterior placenta?

 Normal placement of your placenta, including anterior, will not prevent you from having a normal birth.